Hans Conried: Career

-Conried appeared regularly on radio during the 1940s and 1950s.
+Conried remained active in radio during the 1940s and 1950s.
 He was in the regular cast of Orson Welles' Ceiling Unlimited, for which he wrote the December 14, 1942, episode, "War Workers".
 On The George Burns and Gracie Allen Show, he played a psychiatrist whom George regularly consults for help in dealing with the ditzy Gracie.
+Conried also provided various characters on The Phil Harris-Alice Faye Show, including portraying one of Phil Harris' writers.

-Conried was also a regular on the CBS Radio program, Life with Luigi, portraying Schultz, a German classmate.
+Conried was also a regular on the CBS Radio program Life with Luigi, portraying Schultz, a German classmate.
+He also played occasional dialect roles on CBS's detective series Yours Truly, Johnny Dollar.